julianx/cerebras_reference_implementations/bert/tf/README.md

 where:

 - `/path/to/yaml` is a path to the YAML config file with model parameters.
-A few example YAML config files can be found in [configs](configs) directory.
+A few example YAML config files can be found in the [configs](configs) directory.
 - `/path/to/model_dir` is a path to the directory where you would like to store the logs and other artifacts of the run.

 > **Note**: For training on the Cerebras System with an orchestrator like Slurm, also see [Train on the Cerebras System](https://docs.cerebras.net/en/latest/tensorflow-docs/running-a-model/train-eval-predict.html).